barabanshek/sabre/README.md

 ### Reproducing end-to-end experiments

-This allows to (manually) reproduce end-to-end cold start of Serverless functions for Figure 11 and 12.
+This allows to (manually) reproduce end-to-end cold start of Serverless functions for **Figure 11 and 12**.

 ```
 # Prepare environment for end-to-end Serverless experiments.